 She was born Madeleine Thérèse Amelie Josephine on 10 June 1982 at Drottningholm Palace in Drottningholm, Sweden, as the youngest of King Carl XVI Gustaf and Queen Silvia‘s three children.
 She is the only one of the King and Queen’s children that Carl Gustaf was present for the birth.
 Her father named her Duchess of Hälsingland and Gästrikland soon after.
-At the time of her birth, she was third in line of succession to the Swedish throne after her older sister, Crown Princess Victoria and older brother, Prince Carl Philip.
+At the time of her birth, she was third in the line of succession to the Swedish throne after her older sister, Crown Princess Victoria and older brother, Prince Carl Philip.

 Currently, Madeleine ranks seventh in the line of succession after her older siblings and their children.
 In order, the succession now stands after King Carl XVI Gustaf: Crown Princess Victoria, Princess Estelle, Prince Oscar, Prince Carl Philip, Prince Alexander, Prince Gabriel, and then Princess Madeleine.
 She was christened on 31 August 1982 in the Royal Chapel inside Stockholm Palace.
 Her godparents were her paternal aunt, Princess Christina; maternal uncle, Walther Sommerlath; and paternal cousins, Princess Benedikte and Andreas, Prince of Saxe-Coburg and Gotha.